epi-analysis/SRCP_docs/docs/source/03-Running-applications-through-the-remote-desktop.rst

   :scale: 100 %
   :alt: Rerror

 This describes the library that is missing.
 You can search for a module that provides the library by doing ``$ module keyword harf`` or similar and then load the module that is found with ``$ module load xxxxxx`` where ``xxxxxx`` is the module name (e.g. harfbuzz/4.2.1/gcc).
 Note that in this example there are 2 libraries needed - harfbuzz and fribidi.
 Both of the corresponding modules will need to be loaded **before** starting RStudio.
+Generally, once the package has been installed, you will not need to load these modules for subsequent sessions.

 Bioconductor
 ~~~~~~~~~~~~